abberdeen/circuitid-csharp/docs/CallQueueAgentsApi.md

             // Configuration.Default.AddApiKeyPrefix("Authorization", "Bearer");

             var apiInstance = new CallQueueAgentsApi(Configuration.Default);
-            var callqueueagents = new Callqueueagents(); // Callqueueagents | The JSON object that will be posted to the REST API endpoint.
+            var callqueueagentsCreateOrPatch = new CallqueueagentsCreateOrPatch(); // CallqueueagentsCreateOrPatch | The JSON object that will be posted to the REST API endpoint.

             try
             {
                 // Create a new object
-                GetCallQueueAgent200Response result = apiInstance.CreateCallQueueAgent(callqueueagents);
+                GetCallQueueAgent200Response result = apiInstance.CreateCallQueueAgent(callqueueagentsCreateOrPatch);
                 Debug.WriteLine(result);
             }
             catch (ApiException e)